garysieling/video-crawler/README.md

 FFMPEG=

-If you want to get zip files of talks + transcripts emailed to you, set up a Postmark account and set thse:
+If you want to get zip files of talks + transcripts emailed to you, set up a Postmark account and set these:

 POSTMARK_API_KEY=